humodz/bookmarklets/README.md

 ## Development

-To run this project locally, install http-server and run as follows:
+To test this project locally, install http-server and run it as follows:

 ```sh
 npm install --global http-server